 When we say “child abuse prevention” we are talking about creating safe, stable, nurturing relationships and environments for children and families.
-While everyone can agree we want to prevent child abuse and neglect, understanding evidence-based strategies and programs to achieve this are less commonly understood.
+While everyone can agree we want to prevent child abuse and neglect, understanding evidence-based strategies and programs to achieve this are less commonly known.

 - Public service announcements that encourage positive parenting

 - Parent education programs and support groups that focus on child development, age-appropriate expectations, and the roles and responsibilities of parenting

 - Family support and family strengthening programs that enhance the ability of families to access existing services, and resources to support positive interactions among family members

 - Public awareness campaigns that provide information on how and where to report suspected child abuse and neglect

 Activities for communities that have risk factors associated with child maltreatment, such as poverty, parental substance abuse, young parental age, parental mental health concerns, and parental or child disabilities

 - Parent education programs located in high schools, focusing on teen parents, or those within substance abuse treatment programs for mothers and families with young children

 - Parent support groups that help parents deal with their everyday stresses and meet the challenges and responsibilities of parenting

 - Home visiting programs that provide support and assistance to expecting and new mothers in their homes